krishnasahoo21/restaurant-analytics-agent/README.md

 ## 🧠 What I Learned

-Building this project taught me the practical difference between **data science** and **AI engineering:**

-- Data scientists ask "what does the data say?"
-- AI engineers build systems that answer that question automatically

 Key technical learnings:
 - **Tool use pattern** — how LLMs autonomously decide which functions to call
 - **Agent loop** — the while loop that drives multi-step reasoning